-2.1.13 Infrastructure
+2.1.14 Infrastructure

 Infrastructure is a critical part of the supply chain in deploying alternative transportation fuels.
 Significant research and outreach activities have resulted in blends above E10 being used in both specifically designed equipment and existing refueling equipment.
 Regulations have long accommodated the use of E10 in existing infrastructure.
 Blends above E10 require some specialized equipment to meet the patchwork of regulations that cover refueling infrastructure.
-Codes and standards for refueling agencies are developed and enforced by many organizations, including EPA's Office of Underground Storage Tanks, authorities having jurisdiction (typically fire marshals), UL (third-party safety certification organization), the Occupational Safety and Health Administration, fire safety code organizations, and industry groups.
+Codes and standards for refueling agencies are developed and enforced by many organizations, including EPA's Office of Underground Storage Tanks, authorities having jurisdiction (typically fire marshals), UL (a third-party safety certification organization), the Occupational Safety and Health Administration, fire safety code organizations, and industry groups.

 EPA's Office of Underground Storage Tanks is responsible for federal codes for fuel storage, and it updated federal code in July 2015 that requires stations to demonstrate compatibility when storing biofuel blends above E10 or B20 (20% biodiesel, 80% petroleum diesel).
-The majority of installed tanks and pipes are compatible with ethanol blends up to E85 or E100, and UL-listed above-ground equipment for blends above E10 became available in 2010.
+The majority of installed tanks and pipes are compatible with ethanol blends up to E85 or E100 (neat ethanol), and UL-listed above-ground equipment for blends above E10 became available in 2010.
 Stations interested in selling ethanol blends can refer to Clean Cities' Handbook for Handling, Storing, and Dispensing E85 and Other Ethanol-Gasoline Blends, which explains requirements for selling ethanol blends and provides lists of compatible and UL-listed equipment.

-As of the end of 2016, E85 was available at 3,090 stations in 42 states (Figure 18 and Figure 19); however, there are often low densities of E85 stations in areas with high concentrations of capable vehicles (AFDC 2017b).
+As of the end of 2017, E85 was available at 3,379 stations in 42 states (Figure 16 and Figure 17); however, there are often low densities of E85 stations in areas with high concentrations of capable vehicles (AFDC 2018b).
 It is possible that E85 sales could increase if more E85 stations were located in areas with high concentrations of FFVs, but only when the price is discounted to reflect the lower energy density of ethanol compared with gasoline.
-As of January
+As of the end of 2017, there were 1,200 stations in 30 states selling E15 (Growth Energy 2018).
+USDA's Biofuels Infrastructure Partnership program resulted in more stations offering E15 and E85 in 2017.